-Cat kneading, cat behavior, feline affection, cat instincts, cat territory marking, cat health
+Cat kneading, cat conduct, cat behavior, pussycat behavior, cat affection, cat instincts, kitten behavior, scent marking, cat health.

 If you do not agree with the answer provided to the question "Why do cats knead?", we encourage you to send us your own response so that we can make changes on our website.